 1. Addison Kaboom!
 Town

 There’s an onomatopoeia in the name, so you know Kaboom!
 Town is gonna be good.
 USA Today has called it one of the Top 10 fireworks shows in the whole country.
 Lucky you, Addison is only about a half hour away from Dallas.
 This nationally recognized Independence Day celebration is an all-evening event.
-Addison Circle Park opens at 4:30 pm on Sunday, July 3rd, and the live patriotic music, airshow (as in stunt pilots!), and controlled enjoyment of explosives don’t stop until 11:30 pm.
+Addison Circle Park opens at 4:00 pm on Monday, July 3rd, and the live patriotic music, airshow (as in stunt pilots!), and controlled enjoyment of explosives don’t stop until midnight.
 Bring a picnic or grab dinner from one of the many food vendors or nearby restaurants.

 2. Fair Park Fourth

 Your best bet for celebrating the Fourth of July in the city limits is Fair Park Fourth, a festival taking place around Fair Park and the Midway.
-During the day, get free or reduced price admission to surrounding museums and attractions, and enjoy live music, rides, and concessions at the State Fair (admission is only $5).
+During the day, get free or reduced price admission to surrounding museums and attractions, and enjoy live music, rides, and concessions at the State Fair (admission is only $5 in advance, $7 at the gate).
 At nightfall (9:37 pm, to be exact), the free fireworks show begins.
 The prime location for firework watching is from the Cotton Bowl Stadium.

 3. Grapevine Fireworks Extravaganza

 Head over to Grapevine and find a nice spot to chill at Oak Grove Park.
-The 34th annual Fireworks Extravaganza features a whopping 26 minutes of fireworks for your viewing pleasure.
+The 35th annual Fireworks Extravaganza features a whopping 26 minutes of fireworks for your viewing pleasure.
 The big show starts at 9:30 pm, and it’s a guaranteed rain-or-shine event.
 Prefer to party on rooftops?
 Get a fantastic view from the roof of the Gaylord Texan Resort and Convention Center parking garage.
+This event is free unless you choose to watch from a private business or private dock/park that is charging an entrance fee.

 4. Fort Worth’s Fourth